 A professional email signature should be short and sweet.
 Include your name, title, company, contact information and points of professional interest.
 This might be three or four lines of text – six can work but you’re stretching it.
 When it comes to design, consider ‘less is more’ – your signature is meant to supplement, not keep people’s eyes from what they want to read.

 This email signature is conventional, well-balanced and conveys all essential points – minimal fluff.
+Don’t be afraid to use an email signature generator to maintain control over your signature.

 2. Use your brand as a thematic guide.